-We are finding that it is tempting to justify why a particular community organization should invest in your project or program without any “financial incentive.”
+As a nonprofit, it is tempting to justify why a particular community organization should invest in your project or program without any “financial incentive.”

 Non-profit professionals tend to get tunnel vision and believe that potential partners should jump on board, no questions asked.
 Some common themes among assumptions are below.

-This program directly aligns with their mission so of course they should be happy to participate!
+-This program directly aligns with their mission so of course they should be happy to participate!

-We are doing them a favor by including them in such an amazing project.
+-We are doing them a favor by including them in such an amazing project.

-Think of how much visibility our project will offer to their organization!
+-Think of how much visibility our project will offer to their organization!

-What is taking them so long to decide?
+-What is taking them so long to decide?
 Saying “YES” is the only logical thing to do!

 We honestly expect people to do back flips when we invite them to partner on a project.
 When an invitation to partner is met with hesitation or resistance we quickly change our tune and become frustrated and defensive.
+We forget we need to respect a community partner’s must haves in a partnership.

 Recently Funding For Good worked with two community groups that simply could not agree to the terms of a partnership.
 The organization proposing the partnership was generously offering to raise all the funds, implement the project, and support the data tracking/reporting process.
 They simply requested that another community organization provide the venue for the project during normal operating hours.